Teoroo-CMC/Ceria_DFTB/docs/source/fitting.rst

 .. caution::

-  All pairs you intead to make a repulsive potential for must have a dummy spline at the bottom of the it's skf-file when the DFTB data is generated.
+  All pairs you intend to make a repulsive potential for must have a dummy spline at the bottom of the it's skf-file when the DFTB data is generated.

 2. Produce the specific training-file for CCS